Mercer International (NASDAQ:MERC) & Rayonier Advanced Materials (NYSE:RYAM) Critical Contrast

 |-2.35%

-Mercer International has a beta of 1.93, suggesting that its stock price is 93% more volatile than the S&P 500.
-Comparatively, Rayonier Advanced Materials has a beta of 3.88, suggesting that its stock price is 288% more volatile than the S&P 500.
+Mercer International has a beta of 1.93, indicating that its share price is 93% more volatile than the S&P 500.
+Comparatively, Rayonier Advanced Materials has a beta of 3.88, indicating that its share price is 288% more volatile than the S&P 500.

-This is a breakdown of current recommendations and price targets for Mercer International and Rayonier Advanced Materials, as provided by MarketBeat.
+This is a summary of recent recommendations for Mercer International and Rayonier Advanced Materials, as provided by MarketBeat.com.

 |Sell Ratings